code-star/new-codestar-media/README.md

 poetry run python scripts/render_params.py templates/name.json
 ```

+For the SVG generation to work, you need to install Inkscape, and install all the fonts in `/fonts/`.

 ## Regenerating resources

 To re-generate all the logos (if the master logo was modified), run: